Degrees & Certificates

 If you are interested in a career as a Physician Assistant (PA), the pre-Physician Assistant option of the Community Health & Education program can help you meet the academic admissions requirements for the Physician Assistant master's degree at the University of Washington (UW) School of Medicine's MEDEX Northwest program.

 Flexible and Convenient

-The Community Health & Education program is designed especially for working professionals.
+The Community Health and Education program is designed especially for working professionals.
 In this flexible program, you can earn your applied bachelor’s degree at either a part-time or full-time pace, and we accept students quarterly.
 All the core classes of the program are taught in a hybrid style (combining reduced face-to-face time with online learning), with the in-person meetings scheduled for weekday evenings.